RSDKModding/RSDKv4-Decompilation/FAQ.md

 A: Try turning on VSync in settings.ini.

 ### Q: I'm on Windows and experiencing issues such as mods not appearing in the mod menu, what's wrong?
 A: A likely reason for this is that you put the decomp in a directory that's managed by OneDrive (Desktop, Downloads, etc).
 These directories are known to cause issues, so move your decomp installation elsewhere, such as the root of the C drive or another drive.
+If it's still not working, try redownloading and reinstalling the decomp.

 ### Q: I found a bug!
 A: Submit an issue in the issues tab and we _might_ fix it in the main branch.
 Don't expect any major future releases, however.